catfish0w0/blog/_posts/2023-07-02-Intro-To-Monotonic-Stack copy.markdown

       while (!stack.isEmpty() && array[i] >= stack.peekFirst()) {
          stack.pollFirst();
       }
-      if (stack.isEmpty()) {
+      // if the stack is empty, that means the current element is the largest among the circular array if (stack.isEmpty()) {
          result[i] = -1;
+      // else just look up the stack top, which means it is the next larger element.
       } else {
          result[i] = stack.peekFirst();
       }